magnars/tagedit/README.md

  - `tagedit-forward-barf-tag` moves the last child out of this tag.
  - `tagedit-raise-tag` replaces the parent tag with this tag.
  - `tagedit-splice-tag` replaces the parent tag with its contents.
+ - `tagedit-join-tags` combines two tags into one, prompting for tagname if they differ.
  - `tagedit-kill` kills to the end of the line, while preserving the structure.

 Not part of paredit: